-As part of the Osprey Flyways Project we organised the second World Osprey Week (WOW) from 23rd to 29th March 2015.
-WOW was an exciting opportunity for schools to follow the amazing migratory journeys of satellite-tagged Ospreys and to make contact with other schools on the migratory flyways.
+As part of the Osprey Flyways Project we are organising the third World Osprey Week (WOW) from 11th – 15th April 2016.
+WOW is an exciting opportunity for schools to follow the amazing migratory journeys of satellite-tagged ospreys and to make contact with other schools on the migratory flyways.

 Schools signing up for WOW and the Osprey Flyways Project get free access to online resources to help students learn more about Ospreys and their amazing journeys.
 To see a full resources list click here.
 You can also chose to add your school to our interactive map – allowing you to get in touch with other schools elsewhere on the migration flyway.

 Click here to register your school.
 You’ll get free access to the online teaching resources and your own editable page where you can provide information about your school and local Ospreys.
 There’s also the opportunity to post examples of your Osprey work.
 You could even upload a short video!